-Several years ago we were told that exercise benefited us fully only if we raised the target heart rate for twenty to thirty minutes, three to four times a week.
+Several years ago we were told that exercise benefitted us fully only if we raised the target heart rate for 20 to 30 minutes, three to four times a week.
 Now we know that lower exercise heart rates are also beneficial.
 Indeed, any body movement that stretches us, strengthens our muscles, or even slightly raises our heart rate and deepens breathing is useful.

-I asked Margie to exercise until her heart rate was 110 and to maintain that, if possible, for twenty minutes.
-Over a period of months, her heart-lung efficency improved, and she had to add more physical effort to hit the target heart rate during exercise.
+I asked Margie to exercise until her heart rate was 110 and to maintain that, if possible, for 20 minutes.
+Over a period of months, her heart-lung efficiency improved, and she had to add more physical effort to hit the target heart rate during exercise.
 At the same time, Margie found it easier to do the level of exercise she had once found difficult.

-In engineering terms, Margie's heart-lung "machinery" was becoming more efficient.
-She required less heart effort for daily tasks, such as climbing stairs, hauling groceries, or playing with children.
+In engineering terms, Margie's heart-lung machinery was becoming more efficient.
+She required less effort for tasks such as climbing stairs, hauling groceries, or playing with children.